 How to Fix a Leaky, Underinsulated Exterior Wall

 When I began remodeling my master bathroom last month, I found the exterior wall ripe for some serious improvement.
 It had a number of problems, and I was excited to find them.
 It was worse than I imagined in some ways.
-The photo below shows the wall partially opened up.
+The photo above shows the wall partially opened up.

 Yes, there was insulation behind the bathtub, but as usual, there was no interior sheathing on that section.
 Here’s a list of the problems I found: